 What to Do If a Truck Driver Flees the Scene of an Accident in Oklahoma

 Commercial truck accidents in the Sooner State can have devastating consequences.
 They have a higher chance of significant property damage and fatalities than motor vehicle accidents.
-The sheer weight of commercial trucks and the high speed at which these accidents often occur, whether due to a jack-knife or overloaded cargo, create a recipe for disaster for Oklahoma motorists.
+The sheer weight of commercial trucks and the high speed at which these accidents often occur create a recipe for disaster for Oklahoma motorists.
+This is especially true in cases involving a jack-knife or overloaded cargo.

 For 2021, accidents involving large trucks in Oklahoma led to 112 fatalities and 1,861 injuries, according to the Oklahoma Highway Safety Office.

 But what happens when a truck driver flees the accident scene following a wreck?
-Fortunately, Oklahoma has laws designed to protect Oklahoma accident victims in this situation.
-In this blog, we’ll discuss what constitutes a hit-and-run truck accident, different penalties for a truck drivers who flee the scene, and how the experienced Oklahoma truck accident attorneys at Aizenman Law Group can assist you in the aftermath.
+Fortunately, Oklahoma has laws designed to protect accident victims.
+In this blog, we’ll discuss what constitutes a hit-and-run truck accident and the penalties for truck drivers who flee the scene.
+We’ll also explain how the experienced Oklahoma truck accident attorneys at Aizenman Law Group can assist you in the aftermath.

 What Constitutes a Hit-and-Run Truck Accident in Oklahoma?